-reSolve: Algorithmic thinking – Simulation
+reSolve: Algorithmic thinking – simulation

 This unit shows why and how simulation complements more traditional mathematical methods of investigation and investigates the comparative advantages and disadvantages of simulation-based approaches.
 Students work hands-on with interactive simulations and learn the role of virtual experiments, gaining exposure to computational methods.
-They learn the basics of some fundamental simulation methods, including Monte-Carlo simulations, agent-based simulation, individual-based and population-based simulation.
+They learn the basics of some fundamental simulation methods, including Monte-Carlo simulations, agent-based simulation, individual-based simulation and population-based simulation.

 Additional details |